david-chambers/hackathon-handbook/android/readme.md

 ### Prerequisites

-1. Android Studio from Google
+1. Download and install [Android Studio][android-studio] from Google
-2. A device that is development enabled
+2. An Android device that is [set up for development][developer-enabled-device]

 ## Create the project